Harrison-Miller/Sigdex/docs/RegimentOptionsTODO.md

 * a lot of 0-1 monster marked as any

 # Cities
-* Assassin should not have any regiment options
+* Assassin should not have any regiment options - this is a data issue
-* Callis & Toll missing their companions as required, but not vice-a-versa

 # DoK - all correct